Queens-Physics/qexpy/docs/uncertainties.rst

 	# deviation of 1.

 A list or numpy array of values can be provided, from which the mean and standard deviation of the values can be taken.
+These values can be outputted by calling for the mean and std attributes of whatever object is created.

 ..  nbinput:: ipython3

 	x = e.Measurement([9, 10, 11])
 	# This would also produce an object with a mean of 10 and a standard
 	# deviation of 1.

+	print(x.mean, x.std)

+..  nboutput:: ipython3

+	10, 1

 If the list of values has errors associated with each measurement, the data can be entered either as pairs of a value and error, or as two lists